Capenovus/Steamcard-Rates/README.md

 # PriceSurveillor

 Generate Excel Files of Steam Gift Card prices in various currencies on various platforms.

+- Result Format is CURRENCY/EUR.
+- Expected Best Option is highlighted in GREEN

 # Data Source